Why Taiwan Semiconductor Manufacturing Stock Is Jumping Today

-Following gains in Tuesday and Wednesday's trading, Taiwan Semiconductor Manufacturing (NYSE: TSM) stock is moving higher again Thursday trading.
-The contract semiconductor fabrication leader's share price was up 4.2% as of 2:30 p.m.
+Taiwan Semiconductor Manufacturing (NYSE: TSM) stock is moving higher Thursday in a bullish day for tech sector valuations.
+The company's share price was up 4% as of 2 p.m.
 ET.
-At the same point in the day, the S&P 500 was up 1.8%, and the Nasdaq Composite was up 2.3%.
+At the same point in the day, the tech-heavy Nasdaq Composite index was up 1.8%.

-TSMC stock is moving higher along with the broader market today in conjunction with ongoing developments that suggest the U.S. and China could soon reach some manner of trade deal.
-The stock is also getting a boost from exciting new technology the company showcased yesterday.
+TSMC stock is jumping today thanks to strong quarterly reports from Microsoft and Meta Platforms.
+In addition to posting sales and earnings results that beat Wall Street's expectations, both tech giants gave updates on capital expenditures (capex) that bode well for the artificial intelligence (AI) chip space.

 Should you invest $1,000 in Taiwan Semiconductor Manufacturing right now?